 The Arabs as well as Greeks and Chinese have all contributed greatly to the development of the stringed instrument into what we know today to be the violin.
-I write about the violin because my cousin John who owns a plumbing company www.iconplumbingllc.com plays the violin and gave me love for the instrument as well.
+I write about the violin because my cousin Paul who owns a plumbing company www.plumbersofpalmbeach.com plays the violin and gave me love for the instrument as well.
 I am working on joining the orchestra as well.

 The Origin Of The Violin

 The exact origin of the violin is not entirely known but through historic records it is most likely to have first began with the two stringed Arabic Rabab.
 The European crusades resulted in an instrument called the rebec appearing in the 11th century, Spain.
 Although not entirely the same, the rebec maintained the same idea of the rabab but increased the amount of strings from two to three.

 Another advancement was that instead of playing the instrument on the lap the rebec was played on the shoulder, in a similar fashion as the modern day violin.
 In the 15th century a new 5 string instrument appeared in France.

 This time the Vielle, as it was known, came with significant changes to the body and shape of the Rebec and began to look more like the modern day violin.
 Finally in Italy in the 15th century the Vielle was developed into the Viola di Braccio.
 The first accounts of the violin can be traced back to Northern Italy in the 16th century.
 The first of the 4 string violins to come into production is credited to Andrea Amati, however this claim is widely disputed amongst historians.